 The Authority will provide to the employee the State Disability Plan as set forth in the Temporary Disability Benefits Law.
 Employer and employee contributions to the Disability Plan shall be made in accordance with the applicable N.J.
 State Statutes.

 The Authority will continue to make contributions as heretofore, for each employee, to the N.J.
 Public Employees Retirement System, pursuant to the provisions of the Statutes and Laws of the State of N.J.

-The Authority shall pay that portion of the premiums for a Dental Plan up to, but not to exceed $40.00 per month for each employee covered by the Plan during the term of this agreement.
+The Authority shall pay 100 % the premiums for a Dental Plan up to, for each employee covered by the Plan during the term of this agreement.
 Such payments shall only be made during those months the Dental plan is in effect.
-Any premiums over and above the amounts set forth in this paragraph per month shall be paid by the employee.

 Article XXVI - Education Reimbursement

 A regular full-time employee who is interested in taking educational courses directly related to the employee's job duties may require reimbursement of the tuition and other costs associated with the taking of the course from the Executive Director of the Authority.
 Such requests must be in writing and must include the costs for which reimbursement is being sought, the dates the course will be given, the name of the institution which is giving the course and a detailed description of the content of the course and how the content relates to the employee's job duties.
 The written request must be submitted at least fourteen (14) days prior to the date the course commences.

 The Executive Director may, in his/her discretion, approve or disapprove the request for reimbursement.
 Such approval or disapproval shall be communicated to the employee in writing prior to the date the course commences.
 A disapproval of reimbursement by the Executive Director shall not, and cannot be, the subject of a grievance.